 Clinical Care Toolkit Introduction

 COVID-19 has created unprecedented challenges for the health care community worldwide.
 Recently, the emergence of novel therapeutic agents and vaccines against COVID-19 has significantly improved patient outcomes and reduced the number of individuals infected with SARS-CoV-2.
-In order to best serve patients, clinicians require up-to-date resources on how to utilize new therapies and the latest on changes to treatment recommendations.
-This Clinical Care Toolkit aims to provide health care providers with the most recent information on monoclonal antibodies, vaccines, and other agents for the treatment and prevention of COVID-19.
+In order to best serve patients, clinicians require up-to-date resources on current COVID-19 prevention practices and how to utilize new therapies, as well as the latest on changes to treatment recommendations.
+This Clinical Care COVID-19 Toolkit aims to provide health care providers with the most recent COVID-19 prevention and management information, including information on monoclonal antibodies, vaccines, and other agents for the treatment and prevention of COVID-19.

 Click on the links below to begin exploring the COVID FRONTLINE initiative.